ietf-wg-cellar/matroska-specification/notes.md

 # Block Timecodes

-The Block's timecode is signed interger that represents the Raw Timecode relative to the [Cluster's]({{site.baseurl}}/index.html#Cluster) [Timecode]({{site.baseurl}}/index.html#Timecode), multiplied by the TimecodeScale (see the [TimecodeScale notes]({{site.baseurl}}/notes.html#TimecodeScale)).
+The Block's timecode is signed integer that represents the Raw Timecode relative to the [Cluster's]({{site.baseurl}}/index.html#Cluster) [Timecode]({{site.baseurl}}/index.html#Timecode), multiplied by the TimecodeScale (see the [TimecodeScale notes]({{site.baseurl}}/notes.html#TimecodeScale)).

-The Block's timecode is represented by a 16bit signed interger (sint16).
+The Block's timecode is represented by a 16bit signed integer (sint16).
 This means that the Block's timecode has a range of -32768 to +32767 units.
 When using the default value of TimecodeScale, each integer represents 1ms.
 So, the maximum time span of Blocks in a Cluster using the default TimecodeScale of 1ms is 65536ms.

 If a [Cluster's]({{site.baseurl}}/index.html#Cluster) [Timecode]({{site.baseurl}}/index.html#Timecode) is set to zero, it is possible to have Blocks with a negative Raw Timecode.
 Blocks with a negative Raw Timecode are not valid.